naofumi0115/PAV-Training/exercises/tut2.md

 You are not logged in!!! please login to view more info
 ```

-2. (Easy) If the user logged in, Show `Hi: username` otherwise, show `Hi: Guest` in the loggin bar.
+2. (Easy: 10 min) If the user logged in, Show `Hi: username` otherwise, show `Hi: Guest` in the loggin bar.
-3. (Easy) Set the session timeout for the server side (2 hours).
+3. (Easy: 1 hours) Set the session timeout for the server side.
 It means after 30 minutes, the user must login again.
+4. (Easy: 15 min) In case the user have already checked the checkbox `Remember me`, If you click on login again, fill their username to the textbox `username`
+5. (Easy: 30 min) Implement the logout function.
+6. (Medium) Refactor to the user can view the header, footer and sidebar like the `home` page when transit other remain pages (users, courses, trainers).
-4. (Hard) In case user check on `Remember me` and login is correct, save that session in 3 days.
+7. (Hard) In case user check on `Remember me` and login is correct, make the user no needs to login again during 3 days.
 It means i can access to the web page during 3 days without needs to login again.
 After 3 days, I have to login again.

 > Note that: Do not increase the session timeout.

-5. (Medium) Refactor to the user can view the header, footer and sidebar like the `home` page when transit other remain pages.
-6. (Easy) Implement the logout function.